khalid-hussain/shaheen/chap15.md

 Could it not be possible that the decision Ferdinand has taken against Abu Abdullah is because of Abu Dawood's advice?
 And if Abu Dawood can betray Abu Abdullah, can't he then betray me as well?
 I won't go to Malaga.
 I will go to Granada but what can I do after getting to Granada?
-Moosa is in my custody.
+Musa is in my custody.
 I am willing to face the consequences after releasing him.
-I will fall at his feet and say, "Moosa!
-The nation needs you but now what can even Moosa do?"
+I will fall at his feet and say, "Musa!
+The nation needs you but now what can even Musa do?"

 When this mental conflict would become unbearable for Tareef, he would turn his attention towards his companions and strike a conversation with them.